amyibrahim/amyibrahim.github.io/computational_setup_Linux_server.md

 ***

+## Install all other packages through conda file

 Now that both dorado and anaconda are installed on your system, you can use anaconda (a package manager) to create working environments with the essential programmes installed.